RunOnFlux/flux/README.md

 npm run zelbackdev
 ```

-Made with ❤️ by the Zel Team
+Made with ❤️ by the Flux Team